ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES
 ==============

 .
+The user installing/running the script has to got sudo rights (for root);

+.
+For the CShell daemon to start automatically upon the user XDG login, the user has to be able to sudo /usr/local/bin/vpn.sh *without* a password;

+.
 The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, or after logging in, start/restart the script using a X11 graphical terminal;

 .
 The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-aparently this functionality is not supported for Linux clients.
 If the status command of this script shows new versions, uninstall and install it again;